nilportugues/symfony-jsonapi/README.md

 Mapping files should be located at the `app/config/serializer` directory.
 This directory must be created.

-It can be also be customized and placed where desired by editing `app/config/config.yml` file using the configuration file:
+It can be also be customized and placed elsewhere by editing the `app/config/config.yml` configuration file:

 ```yml
 # app/config/config.yml